Marbella Buyer's Agent Fees 2026: Retainer, Success Fee, and Why HNW Buyers Pay for Representation

 Skipping the written representation agreement.
 Without it, you have no contractual route to challenge an undisclosed referral fee, an exclusivity claim, or a post-purchase commission claim.
 Demand the document before any property viewing.

-## When to call Muse
+When to call Muse

 For purchases above €3M in Marbella — particularly off-market trophy product, complex multi-asset family relocations, or transactions involving holding-structure planning — book an engagement-scope conversation.
 Muse operates buyer-side only, with no listings and no seller-side compensation on any transaction we represent.

-## FAQ
+FAQ

+Is the buyer's-agent fee deductible from future capital gains tax?
 Yes.
 Buyer's-agent fees properly invoiced add to the tax basis (valor de adquisición) and reduce future Spanish capital gains.
 Keep the invoice and the corresponding bank transfer record.
-See our [property buying fees guide](/article-marbella-property-buying-fees-breakdown-en).
+See our property buying fees guide.

+Will sellers refuse to deal with a buyer's agent?
 No. The seller's own agent is paid the same regardless.
 The seller sees a buyer represented by a professional as a serious buyer and often closes faster on negotiated terms.
 The friction sometimes comes from the seller's agent who dislikes the price discipline — that is a feature of the engagement, not a bug.

+Can a buyer's agent negotiate against a Spanish developer on a new-build?
 Yes, particularly on developer's-side leftover units (units that did not sell at launch, units released at later phases) and on bespoke fit-out specification.
 Headline price on showroom units is sometimes inflexible; the discount routes are timing, fit-out scope, and payment-stage acceleration.

+What if I just want to use a buyer's agent for a single off-market introduction?
 This works as a flat-fee engagement.
 Typical cost €3,500–10,000 for a single defined introduction with no further obligation, structured as an introduction fee invoiced on completion of the resulting purchase.
 Document the scope in writing to avoid future commission claims.

+Are buyer's-agent fees subject to IVA?
 Yes.
 Professional services in Spain bear 21% IVA.
 A 1.6% buyer's-agent fee is therefore 1.6% + 21% IVA = 1.94% gross of purchase price.
 The IVA is recoverable only if the buyer is purchasing through a Spanish SL with commercial activity, which is rarely the right structure for a personal Marbella villa.

 Considering buyer's-agent representation for a Marbella purchase above €3M?
 Muse Marbella operates buyer-side only, with no listings and no seller-side compensation on any transaction.
 Founder Max Bykov reviews every brief personally.
 Compare with the broader off-market operational walkthrough, the fee-stack breakdown, and our complete buyer guide.

-## Related Reading
+Related Reading

 - Marbella Off-Market Operational Walkthrough 2026 | Muse Marbella